billoneta/kitsune/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Pitch us your bright idea for this project
+about: Got a brilliant idea?
+Pitch it here and help shape the future.
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''
 ---

-### Is your idea born from a problem?
-Tell us!

-Give us a quick rundown of the headache you’re trying to fix.
-Example: “I get annoyed when [...]”
+## What problem are you trying to solve?

+What’s bugging you or slowing you down?
+Tell us the pain point behind your idea.
+_Example: “It’s frustrating when I have to manually refresh the page to see updates.”_

-### What’s your brilliant solution?
+## What’s your proposed solution?

-Spell out clearly what you want to see happen instead.

-### Tried anything else?

-List any other fixes or features you’ve thought about — we love alternatives!

-### Extra details

-Drop any other context, mockups, or screenshots that’ll help us get your vision.
+Describe the feature you’d like to see — be as clear and specific as possible.
+Bonus points for including examples or possible UI/UX behavior.

+## Have you considered any alternatives?

+Share other ideas you’ve thought of, even if they’re half-baked.
+Sometimes one bad idea inspires the perfect one.

+## Additional context

+Mockups?
+Diagrams?
+Sketches on a napkin?
+Anything else that helps bring your vision to life goes here.